JuliaLang/julia/doc/src/manual/arrays.md

 !!! warnings

-    When iterating over an entire array, it is better to iterate over [`eachindex(A)`](@ref) instead of `1:length(A)`.
+    When iterating over the an entire array, and the values of the indices are needed, is better to iterate over [`eachindex(A)`](@ref) instead of `1:length(A)`.
     Not only will the former be faster in cases where `A` is `IndexCartesian`, but it will also support arrays with custom indexing, such as [OffsetArrays](https://github.com/JuliaArrays/OffsetArrays.jl).
+    If the values of the indices are not needed, on the other hand, it is preferable to iterate over the array's elements (i.e. `for a in A`).

 #### Omitted and extra indices